xsnpdngv/GTest4C/README.md

 - __Maintainable reporting__: human-readable output, JSON/XML for CI, clear failure messages.
 - __Cross-platform__: works on Linux, macOS, Windows, and embedded systems.
 - __Mocking support__: with GoogleMock (gMock), for testing interactions with dependencies.
+- __Dashboard integration__: seamless submission of build, test, coverage, and memory-check results to CDash, enabling centralized tracking, history, and comparison across builds and platforms.

 By adding a thin C++ layer, all of these strengths can be applied directly to C modules.